tablesandwaves/automata-studies/chord-melody-interaction/README.md

 ## Running the Program

-From the `random-chord-note-accompaniment` directory run the following command in a terminal:
+From the `chord-melody-interaction` directory run the following command in a terminal:

 ```bash
 $ node main.js